Suitable for stairs, slopes or flat surfaces inside or outside your home.

 Depending on the stair material (concrete, wood, brick), you will need various fixings to ensure that the handrail kits are mounted correctly.

-If you know the angle of the stairs, go for a fixed angle handrail kit.
-If you do not know the angle of the stairs or you are unsure of it, choose a variable angle option.
+If you know the angle of the stairs, go for a fixed-angle handrail kit.
+If you do not know the stairs' angle or are unsure of it, choose a variable angle option.

 Yes, they are.
 Depending on your layout, you can use one of our floor, wall-to-floor or wall mounted styles to help you enjoy your garden all year round.